XiansAiPlatform/XiansAi.PublicDocs/docs/2-agent-collaboration/1-events.md

 ## Sending Events

-To send an event from one flow to another, use the `EventHub.Publish` method.
+To send an event from one flow to another, use the `MessageHub.SendFlowMessage` method.
 Here's how to implement it:

 ```csharp
 // Define an event payload class